Safety and security window film: Additional protection from hurricanes and windborne debris

 Safety films can be used as an additional protection against flying glass when glazing is broken by windborne debris.
 By helping to prevent windows from shattering or retaining shattered glazing in its frame, these films help maintain the “weather seal” of a building.
 This helps reduce damage from water and high winds.
 If the seal can be maintained, roofs are less likely to be blown off, and it is more likely that a building can be saved.

 In order to assist in keeping the glass attached to the security window film and the frames, Shatter Safe Security Window Films recommends that the glass must be attached to the window frame (not the gasket) so that the edge of the film becomes an integral part of the glass and the frame.
 There are two common methods of accomplishing this.
-The first is a wet glaze utilizing a building compound adhesive more commonly known as Dow Corning 995.
+The first is a wet glaze using a building compound adhesive more commonly known as Dow Corning 995.
 The second is a mechanical attachment system that utilizes metals of some sort that are attached to the window frame and cover part of the exposed window films.

 These attachments assist in keeping the film attached to the frame, mainly during bomb blasts.

 During an unlawful entrance attempt, the same procedure will greatly assist in keeping an intruder out for an extended period.